A Brief History of Scuba Diving

 This is a relatively new form of diving, having been first shown by the American HMS Turtle in 1776.
 These vessels have heavy walls that allow them to maintain their pressure when underwater.
 One such vessel is the bathysphere, a steel ball that allows divers to be hoisted down from a ship into the sea.

 Many of these devices are powered, allowing them to move in any direction and replenish the oxygen supply inside the cabin for many hours at a time.
-Today, one-man armored suits exist that act as a heavy vessel, allowing divers to maintain triple-digit depths for hours at a time.
+Today, one-man armoured suits exist that act as a heavy vessel, allowing divers to maintain triple-digit depths for hours at a time.
 This technology is always improving, and it is set to see some incredible advancement in the coming years.

 4. Scuba Diving

 Scuba diving in its modern form has two main types of operation: open-circuit and closed circuit.
 Open circuit diving involves using a respirator, venting all expired air up to the surface.
-Closed circuit diving, on the other hand, involves carbon dioxide being absorbed while oxygen is added, which keeps bubbles from reaching the surface.
+Closed-circuit diving, on the other hand, involves carbon dioxide being absorbed while oxygen is added, which keeps bubbles from reaching the surface.
 This form of diving is popular in military pursuits where visible bubbles are unwanted.

 The history of man’s fascination with exploring the sea is a long and storied one.
-From the first Greek legends of underwater exploits to modern day deep-sea exploration technologies, humanity has and will continue to push the boundaries of what is possible in the open ocean.
+From the first Greek legends of underwater exploits to modern-day deep-sea exploration technologies, humanity has and will continue to push the boundaries of what is possible in the open ocean.

 Get the latest deals straight to your inbox.